yixiangLuo/AutoGrader/README.md

     pip install openpyxl

-The code is done in Python 3, but it should also work well in Python 2.7 with some slight changes for grammar issue.
+The code is done in Python 3, but it should also work well in Python 2.7 with some slight changes for grammar issues.

 Now you have `autograder.py`, `Gradesheet.xlsx`, `HW1.xlsx`, `HW2.xlsx`, `HW3.xlsx` in the same folder.
 Run

     python autograder.py

-and you will see
+and you will see something like

     ************** HW1 **************